mautic/.github/README.md

 Navigate to the organization’s [repositories list](https://github.com/mautic) to explore all projects.

-## Working Groups and Community Structure
+## Working groups and community structure

 The Mautic project is structured through teams and working groups which support different elements of the project’s lifecycle and community governance.